Archive for 2011

 Crazy, I tells ya

 I sit in a quiet house for the first time in a week.
 A crazy blizzard plus several atypical days of subzero temperatures kept the entire family huddling in a thankfully barely-warm-enough house, but today, finally, our routine is back to normal.
-Finally, I get some alone time.
+Finally,.

 Sunday, February 6, 2011